 It makes me think of the Pinterest posts showing a beautiful image of a DIY craft, cute cupcake or home décor project juxtaposed with the personal flop of someone’s attempt.
 We like to laugh at how far we are from perfect but we don’t laugh when it is something as sacred as our passion or purpose.

 We listen to that mean teacher inside of us.
 We give a voice to the inner critic that tears us down every step of the way.
+We have lost creativity when we need it most.

 I remember when I attended the University of Cincinnati Conservatory of Music (CCM), which was and is the premier program for Musical Theatre in the country.
 The Broadway stages are filled with alumni.
 Well, it was a cutthroat place to study and two times a year we did ‘boards’ which were the equivalent of a final but the test was a live performance in front of professors, directors, and fellow students.
 My very first board almost crushed me completely.
 The amount of critical feedback I received put me on overload and to this day I still quote one of my teachers insulting comments about my portrayal as Peter Pan belting out “I Gotta Crow.”
 She told me my interpretation was “bratty” and my Peter was acting like a “teenager on an ego trip.”
 To this day she (who will not be named) is my biggest critic and I allow her to haunt my head!